Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 Use this with one person who has explicitly agreed to practice with you.
 Do not use it to ambush a partner, employee, friend, or family member into a new relational game they did not consent to play.

 The aim is not radical honesty as performance.
-The aim is to build enough shared safety, consent, and responsibility that more of the truth can be metabolized.
+It is to build enough shared safety, consent, and responsibility that more of the truth can be metabolized.
+Ten minutes a week, with someone who said yes.
+That is more than enough to start.

-Make grief and listening part of your leadership range
+Grief and listening belong in your leadership range

 Jim names grief as one of the gateways to deeper connection.
 Leaders often avoid heartbreak because they believe it will make them weak, messy, or less trustworthy.
-His claim is the opposite: if people never feel your heart, they may never fully trust you.14
+His claim runs the other way: if people never feel your heart, they may never fully trust you.

 This does not mean performing vulnerability or making your team process your emotions.
 It means refusing to build leadership on emotional amputation.